Gentleman-Programming/Gentleman.Dots/README.md

 ## Folder `GentlemanTmux`

-Contains configurations for the tmux environment.
+Contains configurations for the Tmux environment.
 To install and use it, follow these steps:

 ### Tmux Installation